 - Keep calm.

-- Turn your loved one on his or her side.
+- Turn them on their side.

 - Note how long the seizure lasts, if you can.

-- Notify your loved one’s healthcare provider.
+- Notify their healthcare provider.

-- Do not put anything in your loved one’s mouth.
+- Don’t put anything in their mouth.

 - If the seizure lasts more than 5 minutes.